 Christou, A.A.
 (2010) Annual meteor showers at Venus and Mars: lessons from the Earth.
 Monthly Notices of the Royal Astronomical Society 402, 2759-2770. https://doi.org/10.1111/j.1365-2966.2009.16097.x

 Christou, A.A., Beurle, K. (1999) Meteoroid streams at Mars: possibilities and implications.
 Planetary and Space Science 47, 1475-1485. https://doi.org/10.1016/S0032-0633(99)00064-1

 Open Access Contribution

-Should your institution or funding body have established funds to help support open-access publication, please consider selecting the Open Access Contribution.
+Should your institution or funding body have established funds to help support open-access publication, we would strongly urge you to consider selecting the Open Access Contribution.
+We have assembled a list of institutions and organisations that support open access that you can consult here.
 If required by funding bodies, authors may then distribute the articles under Creative Commons Attribution 4.0 License (CC BY 4.0).
 See Copyright and License for more information.

 Comments and Invited Replies

 Comments should point out an oversight or propose an opposing view to a published article in Geochemical Perspectives Letters.
 Comments should be submitted through the online submission tool.
 Comments are limited to 1500 words including references and one figure or table maximum.
-Supplementary Information is not allowed.
-Comments will be assigned to an editor and will follow the standard peer-review process.
+Comments should not contain an abstract and Supplementary Information is not allowed.
+Comments will be assigned to an editor and will follow the peer-review process (summarised below).
 Should the editor decide to proceed, the author of the original article will be invited to reply.